Fonds 1061 - Peter H. Brieger fonds

 Scope and content

-Fonds consists of records documenting the life and work of Dr. Peter H. Brieger, including his early career in Germany and his later research on medieval manuscripts and the Bible.
+Fonds consists of records documenting the life and work of Dr. Peter H. Brieger, including his early career in Germany.
 Records include correspondence, notebooks, lectures, articles, research notes and manuscripts.
 One series also documents the activities of the Fine Art Club at the University of Toronto.
 Photographs consists of those taken of illuminated manuscripts, for research purposes.

 Appraisal, destruction and scheduling